jpmens/ansible-m-pdns_zone/README.md

         or `slave'.
 [Default: Ansible-managed]

 - masters
-        The name or address (or `address:port') of the master server for a slave zone.
+        A comma-separated list of the names or addresses (or `address:port') of the master server for a slave zone.
 This parameter is required for action=`slave'.
 [Default: None]

 - nsset
         A comma-separated list of NS `names' for a master zone